Contact Us

-Security TipsSecurity Tips
+Security Tips

 What's Your Business's Security Scorecard?

 The cost of crime against business to the U.S. economy is estimated to be $186 billion dollars annually.
-Cross-national surveys suggest that retail businesses may have an overall burglary risk that is 10 times greater than the risk faced by households.
-Given these stats lend new weight to the adage "Crime is big business", company owners are wise to budget for and take an active role in crime prevention.
+Cross-national surveys suggest that retail businesses may have an overall burglary risk that is 10 times greaterthan the risk faced by households.
+Given these stats lend new weight to the adage “Crime is big business”, company owners are wise to budget for and take an active role in crime prevention.

 Losses/costs may be immediate or long-term and often include: expensive repairs and inventory replacement, higher insurance premiums, business interruption and loss of productivity, lower employee morale and reduced property values.
 Because crime is 'big business', upgrading your company's security is smart business.